Irsina: History

 There were various bloody dynastic events affecting the town in the Swabian period (11th to 14th centuries) when it was annexed to the County of Andria.
 With the death of Frederick II, it became a marquisate under the Lordship of Manfredi, whose defeat in the battle of Benevento in 1266 marked the passage of Montepeloso to the Angevins who first gave it to Pietro di Belmonte, (Count of Montescaglioso), and then to Giovanni di Monteforte, (Count of Squillace).
 In 1307, the town and the County of Montescaglioso passed to Bertrando del Balzo, Count of Avellino, who, following his marriage to Beatrice, daughter of Charles II, also obtained the County of Andria.
 The Aragonese took over from the Del Balzo family, who owned the lands of Montepeloso for over a century and a half.
 In 1586, Luigi Gaetani D’Aragona sold the barony of Montepeloso to Girolamo Grimaldi, a noble Genoese family.

 In 1664, Niccolò Grimaldi, grandson of Girolamo, died leaving many debts.
 To pay off the fiefdom, Montepeloso was put up for auction.
 The town was awarded to Mr. Tommaso di Guevara, who later sold it to Girolamo Riario, (Marquis of Corleto).
 The Riario Sforza family were the last feudal lords of Montepeloso.

 Napoleon conquered most of Italy in the name of the French Revolution by 1799.
 In the same year, the town joined the republican uprisings.
 In February of that same year the tree of freedom was planted in the square of San Salvatore, but soon, Cardinal Ruffo's Sanfedist troops extinguished any hope of change.
 The arrival of the French in 1806 marked the end of feudalism.
 In the post-unification period, Montepeloso was also affected by bandits.
 Some gangs led by such Ingiongiolo and D'Eufemia often operated in the town.

+By 2023 non-Italians were moving to Irsina.